Exequielac/web-crawler/README.md

 curl -X GET http://localhost:<APP_SERVER_PORT>/filters/points
 ```

-Or you can test the API endpoints from your host machine:

 Alternatively, you can test the API endpoints from your host machine.
 Make sure to replace `<FORWARD_PORT>` with the actual port number that you've forwarded to the Docker container:

 ```bash